darrylsosborne/amazon-fsx-workshop/fsx-windows/workshop/0-prerequisites/README.md

 ---
 ### Create Amazon Virtual Private Clouds (Amazon VPC)

-Click on the link below in the desired AWS region to create the AWS Cloudformation stack that will create two Amazon VPCs in your AWS account.
-These VPCs will host Amazon EFS file systems and the other AWS resources created in this workshop.
+Click on the link below in the desired AWS region to create the AWS Cloudformation stack that will create an Amazon VPC, AWS Managed Microsoft AD, and two Microsoft EC2 instances running the Distributed File System Namespaces role.
 Use the following parameters and the screenshot below as a guide to enter the appropriate AWS CloudFormation parameter values.

 #### Parameters